Silkways/Investment-Overwatch/.ipynb_checkpoints/README-checkpoint.md

 Folders:

+    - api_data: contains data from API
+    - archived: files deleted in the course of the project
+    - clean_data: clean dataset saved in .csv
     - visualizations: contains some of graphs and images used to display the work
-    - api_data: contains data from API
     - metric_description: description of the financial features from Finnhub's API documentation
-    - archived: files deleted in the course of the project
+    - ticker_data: company tickers / company sector / country

 Main Repo Files:

     - data_collection.ipynb: Contains examples of API loops to collect financial metrics of companies + additional finnhub features (company news, CEO compensation etc.)
     - data_preprocessing.ipynb: Conatains data cleaning, imputation and initial observations -> output of this is 'clean_data.csv'
     - analysis_modelling.ipynb: Contains PCA and Clustering algorithms to group companies according to multiple financial dimensions
+    - main.ipynb: working notebook containing extended version of the other three notebook
+    - code_ref: functions / classes code repo

 ## Data Sources